vsantos/budget-tracker-api-v2/docs/docs/development/local/run_with_containers.md

 ### Dealing with MongoDB's dependency

-If you won't want to deal with an external mongoDB but to test with a local one instead.
-We will be missing the details step-by-step for now but you can simply create a local mongoDB and point the correct `localhost:27017`:
+If you won't want to deal with an external mongoDB instead of a local, simply override the original `docker-compose` file and use `make rebuild` instead of `make rebuild-standalone`.

 === "docker-compose.yml"
 ```yaml